michaelparker7/FIN-377-Final-Project/README.md

 1. runboxscores.ipynb
 2. getstatsfromboxscore.ipynb

-### The code used for the exploration and analysis of the data is found:
+### Code used for exploration, analysis, and modeling:

 1. CreatingModels.ipynb